Violence against women and girls – UK Government assessment

-- The pandemic has seen an increase in reports of domestic abuse and an increase in demand for domestic abuse victim services.
+- The COVID-19 pandemic has seen an increase in reports of domestic abuse and an increase in demand for domestic abuse victim services.

 - Some groups and people with certain protected characteristics are disproportionately likely to be subjected to violence against women and girls, including disabled and ethnic minority women and girls.

 - Evidence shows that domestic abuse and sexual violence are under-reported.
 Fewer than one in six victims reports rape to the police while official estimates suggest that around four in five victims of domestic abuse do not report it.

 - A 2020 joint official investigation found that victims of crime with insecure or uncertain immigration status, including victims of domestic abuse, are fearful that their information will be shared with the Home Office if they report crimes to the police.
 There are also concerns that broad requests from police for consent to extract data from victims’ mobile phones deter rape victims from seeking justice.

 - Crown Prosecution Service figures show continued falls in prosecutions for domestic abuse and rape.